Operator Services for ILECs - V14.0

-- Busy Line Verification (BLV) – WA and OR Only Busy Line Verification (BLV) provides assistance from the operator to determine if there is conversation on a called CenturyLink landline TN.
+- Busy Line Verification (BLV) – NE, WA, and OR Only Busy Line Verification (BLV) provides assistance from the operator to determine if there is conversation on a called CenturyLink landline TN.
 The operator will verify if there is conversation on the line.
 A charge will apply per BLV attempt.

-- Busy Line Interrupt (BLI) – WA and OR Only
+- Busy Line Interrupt (BLI) – NE, WA, and OR Only